nedious/Client_Schedule_Application/README.txt

-Create a README.txt file that includes the following information:
+Application designed to organize appointments over multiple time zones with the ability to add, update, delete appointments and investigate aggregate data with appointment reports.

+For storyboard and directions for how to use, see: Appointment Scheduler for Local College - Task 2 - Section C.

+For business problem and proposed solution, see: Appointment Scheduler for Local College - Task 2 - Section A.

-•  title and purpose of the application
+•  Title and purpose of the application

     Title: Global Consulting Application Scheduler.
 Created for WGU course C195.

     Designed to organize appointments over multiple time zones with the ability to add, update, delete appointments and investigate aggregate data with appointment reports.

-•  author, contact information, student application version, and date
+•  Author, contact information, student application version, and date

     Author: Ned Imhoff
     Student ID: 005917082